JMorr4/Physics-A-Level/Investigating stopping distances.md

 Various errors in equipment.
 Human errors involving:
 - Errors in calculating velocity.
 - Errors in measuring.
-- Errors when potentially adding force when placing the car at the top of the ramp.
+- Errors when potentially adding force when pushing the car along the surface.
+- Errors in mis-directional velocity; The car is likely to be pushed at an angle to the ruler.